 Infant mortality measures the rate of death for children under the age of one.
-Local infant mortality data are unavailable for this service area.
-Among Al/ANs in combined UIHO service areas, the infant mortality rate is 7.5 per 1,000 live births compared with 6.0 per 1,000 live births in the general population.
-This difference is statistically significant.
+Among Al/ANs in this service area, the infant mortality rate is 5.8 per 1,000 live births compared with 5.1 per 1,000 live births in the general population.